 How long to bake chicken drumsticks at 400 ( and at 350 degrees) is answered and explained!
-How to cook crispy chicken legs while keeping the insides nice, moist, and tender with every bite.
+How to cook baked chicken legs while keeping the insides nice, moist, and tender with every bite.

 I kind of talked about how long to bake chicken drumsticks at 400 when we shared our chicken teriyaki drumsticks recipe.
 You can really set anywhere between 350 and 400 but the latter is faster of course.
 It also will get the outside more of a golden brown, we’ll expand on this a bit later. (affiliate links present)

 I will talk about a few (most popular temperatures) and why you might prefer one over the other.
 I’ll start by stating kinda’ the obvious, the timing will vary depending on how thick and large your pieces are.
 My two cents and tips on buying the best chicken is to go organic.
 Period.

 - Every piece has a lot more flavor.

 - Poultry especially is more tender from the get go if they aren’t cooped up in coops. 😉